-Measles is the archetypal childhood infection - whilst self-limiting in most, it is not a trivial disease, with complications in about 10% requiring hospital admission, and fatality rates of 1 per 5,000 in the UK.
+Measles is the archetypal childhood infection - whilst self-limiting in most, it is not a trivial disease.

 Immunisation programmes in the UK and elsewhere had limited many modern clinicians' exposure to the disease.
 Falls in the uptake of immunisation following inappropriate concerns about the measles, mumps and rubella (MMR) vaccine safety have increased the susceptible population; however, it is hoped this was addressed by a vaccine catch-up programme and patient education about the vaccination.

-The European region of the World Health Organization (WHO) set a target for the elimination of measles from Europe by 2010 but this target was not met and the target date was reset to 2015.
-In fact measles has been on the rise since 2008 in several regions including Europe, North America and Southeast Asia.
-WHO attributes much of this reversal of progress to the global economic situation.
+Measles has been on the rise in several regions including Europe, North America and Southeast Asia since 2008.
+The World Health Organization (WHO) attributes much of this reversal of progress to the global economic situation.

 - Measles is an acute infection caused by a single-stranded RNA Morbillivirus from the paramyxovirus family.